MTS Digital Learning

 We would encourage boys to personalise their devices with stickers on their shock resistant cases, the tablet itself and the stylus to make it easy to identify their own.
 Both tablet and stylus will be labelled with a product device ID which the School will record.

 An accidental damage insurance policy for the tablet device can purchased via School.
-This has a £50 excess payable by parents in advance of repairs being undertaken.
+This has a £60 (subject to change yearly) excess payable by parents in advance of repairs being undertaken.
 Spare, but not necessarily identical devices may be available for a student whilst their device is repaired.
 A stock of styluses will also be held on site.
 If a student loses their stylus a new one will be issued and the cost of the replacement stylus will be added to the next school bill.
 Once this has occurred, it will not be possible to return the replacement stylus if the original is subsequently found.
 All styluses should, therefore, be clearly named.

 Much as now, items that pupils believe to have been stolen should reported to the School and based upon the circumstances, attempts will be made to recover the device.
 To guard against instances where the matter is not very quickly resolved, families may wish to consider adding their son’s device as a named item to their home insurance policy, having also ascertained that the policy will extend to losses that occur outside the family home.